Why is Outdoor LED Bad?

 Problem 3: Optics

 Put simply, LED streetlights commonly suffer from a lack of good, non-glaring optics.
-Compared to HID fixtures, outdoor LEDs seem to skimp on the optics to save costs and make them more efficient.
+Compared to HID fixtures,

 There are a few models of LED streetlights that have better optical systems, but even these sometimes can't beat a standard streetlight.